 The City of Key West benefits in many ways from the number of people who walk and bicycle.
 Residents and tourists alike 'take to the streets' to travel to school and work, and to partake in much of what the island has to offer.
 While the City has worked to created safe and comfortable walking and bicycling facilities, and to balance all modes, it has reached a tipping point.
 For more than a decade, the City of Key West has ranked 1st out of 97 Florida communities with a population between 15,000 and 75,000 in bicycle injuries and fatalities, and waivers between 3rd and 12th place for pedestrian injuries and fatalities.

-However, according to the 2013 Bicycle Friendly Community report card, Key West has close to 20 percent of residents biking to work, not to mention the many tourists who catch the biking bug as soon as they arrive.
+However, according to the U.S. Census Bureaus' American Community Survey, an average of 15 percent of Key West residents bike to work, making the City the 3rd in the nation for bike commuting in 2013.
+An additional 7.5 percent of the population walks to work, not to mention the many tourists who catch the walking and biking bug as soon as they arrive.
 Combining this extremely high ridership with renewed interest in walking and biking comes with the challenge of developing new infrastructure in a relatively urbanized, built-out environment.
 Yet, the existing roadway network is dense, flat and has a great deal of redundancy; providing opportunities for the development of on-road bicycle facilities that serve the everyday cycling needs of residents and visitors.